 As their name implies, they also have a relatively petite stature and a charming face with a little snout.

 These worm-like snakes in New Mexico have pug-like faces and short noses.
-Their bodies are often speckled with brown spots and have a light yellow or tan coloration.
+Their bodies are often speckled with brown spots and light yellow or tan in color.

-Even deadly toads and frogs are favorites of hog-nosed snakes.
-They will also consume insects, salamanders, small animals, and lizards.
+Hog-nosed snakes love deadly toads and frogs.
+They also consume insects, salamanders, small animals, and lizards.

 12. Eastern Hognose Snake